roby2014/virtual-board-vhdl/fpga_static_ui_example/readme.md

 ## Read ME!!!
 This is a "static" UI, which means the developer that made this UI, depends on a "static" board.cfg.
-**The right approach would be to create a UI th

-at reads `board.json` and creates a UI with IO signals depending on what pins the config file has (which is my next goal on this project)**
+**The right approach would be to create a UI that reads `board.json` and creates a UI with IO signals depending on what pins the config file has (which is my next goal on this project)**